albbus-stack/t5.rs/README.md

 > Works only without `openssl` installed with the `vendor` option in the `Cargo.toml`.

 - Compile and run web app using `bun web`

+## Desktop

+> Works with `openssl` installed with the `vendor` option and also without it (builds significantly faster both on Windows and Linux).

+- Compile and run desktop app using `bun desktop`

 ## Android